 Another alternative is to install a new outlet.
-Electricians typically charge from $100 to $250 for this service.
-If you choose this option, connect the outlet to a circuit rated for 20 amps.
+If you choose this option, connect the outlet to a dedicated circuit rated for 20 amps.
 That way, you'll avoid tripping the breaker every time the air conditioner switches on.

 Chris Deziel is a contractor, builder and general fix-it pro who has been active in the construction trades for 40 years.
 He has degrees in science and humanities and years of teaching experience.
 An avid craftsman and musician, Deziel began writing on home improvement topics in 2010.
 He worked as an expert consultant with eHow Now and Pro Referral -- a Home Depot site.
 A DIYer by nature, Deziel regularly shares tips and tricks for a better home and garden at Hunker.com.